Tanz0rz/haxe-fmod/README.md

 When using Live Update in FMOD Studio, turn the auto-reconnect feature off or your game will not start.
 Hopefully that issue can be resolved fairly easily.

+**Note**: Unfortunately, the Live Update feature is officially not available for HTML5 builds.
+The FMOD team said this has to do with the game running inside the browser.

 ## Example Project

 Inside the `example-project` folder, you will find a simple game from the [HaxeFlixel flixel-demos repo](https://tanneris.me/haxe-flixel-demos) with this FMOD library added to it.
 It showcases the following: